Actual Play(test): Eric’s Group

 END SESSION #1

-5 responses to “Actual Play(test): Eric’s Group”
+5 thoughts on “Actual Play(test): Eric’s Group”

-What a difference a change in reporters makes.
+1. What a difference a change in reporters makes.
 I thought Matt’s playtest made this feel too much like the Matrix, but just remove the constant use of the word ‘glitches’ and it feels like a game of supernatural horror rather than a sci-fi game.
 (I love science fiction, but I have yet to see White Wolf/Onyx Path mix sci-fi and horror in a way that I like.)
 It also seemed to me that in Matt’s playtest, Cover was aimed at mortals and the demons didn’t care much whether the angels realised who they were, given their casual use of their powers.
 In this playtest, keeping their Covers intact and protecting them from the angels provides their motivation.
 The contrast provides an interesting example of how Demon can be run different ways.

-It’s true.
+• It’s true.
 Our playtests focused on different things, and the next one I’m putting up, I’m sure, will have yet another spin.

 That said, “glitch” is a game term, so expect to see it some more. 🙂